PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 owners, terminal-slice recovery, core, pass-efficiency, architecture, and TensorFlow-import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal channel-slice/pad-Mul evidence implementation checkpoint

+The channel-slice/pad-Mul runner and lowerer delegate now return the ordered two-result tuple.
+The pure `summarize_channel_slice_pad_mul_mutations()` helper validates the exact length and extracts only the three channel-slice counters and one pad-Mul counter.

+The direct terminal invocation stages `channel_slice_pad_mul_results` followed by `_pre_terminal_channel_slice_pad_mul_stats`.
+The terminal-slice callback continues to ignore the returned pair, shared pass-state and diagnostics remain unchanged, and no reconciliation decision consumes the summary.

+Focused runner, summary, owner, and boundary coverage is `17 passed in 0.66s`;
+terminal-slice callback and architecture coverage is `17 passed in 0.71s`.
+The first expanded gate exposed one stale boundary expectation (`782 passed, 1 failed`) after the two new assignments.
+Updating that exact contract produced `783 passed in 28.91s` across channel-slice, pad, terminal-slice, callback, affine, bridge, SPP, QKV, hard-activation, SINet, late-layout, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked coverage.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the preceding `_optimize_transpose_pre_add_nhwc_chains` owner.
+Establish its production occurrence count, return schema, and pruning contract before choosing an unambiguous evidence target.
+Commit and push only;
+do not create or update a pull request.